w-lfpup/hyperevents-js/README.md

 `Superchunk` enables a browser to declaratively:

+- query JSON APIs
 - fetch html fragments
-- fetch esmodules
+- lazy-load esmodules
-- query JSON APIs
-- dispatch actions
+- dispatch action events

-- move elements around DOM elements
-- throttle requests
-- queue requests
+I got tired of using weighty frameworks just to fetch some JSON or HTML on a click.

 ## Install